jackolney/blog/content/posts/2020-03-06-health-data.md

 Yet, a number of projects proposed in these applications hinge on expedited access to high-resolution population health and healthcare data, which reside --- rightly so --- in tightly controlled environments.
-In the UK, these data predominantly come from providers such as [NHS Digital](https://digital.nhs.uk/), who host [Hospital Episode Statistics (HES)] (https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics), a database containing details of all admissions, A&E attendances and outpatient appointments at
+In the UK, these data predominantly come from providers such as [NHS Digital](https://digital.nhs.uk/), who host [Hospital Episode Statistics (HES)](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics), a database containing details of all admissions, A&E attendances and outpatient appointments at
 NHS hospitals in England; or, from [Clinical Practice Research Datalink (CPRD)](https://cprd.com/) who collect de-identified patient data from a network of GP practices across the UK.